-In parallel, during this first period, some baseline automatic speech recognition systems driven by hybrid Hidden Markov Model and Deep Neural Network (HMM/DNN) acoustic models have been developed for some languages (English, French, Latvian).
+In parallel, during the first year, some baseline automatic speech recognition systems driven by hybrid Hidden Markov Model and Deep Neural Network (HMM/DNN) acoustic models have been developed for some languages (English, French, Latvian).
 Some of these ASR systems have been integrated to the SELMA platform as NLP components delivered as Docker containers.

-Last, a first speech synthesis engine has been built on Brazilian Portuguese broadcast news provided by Deutsche Welle.
+A first speech synthesis engine has been built on Brazilian Portuguese broadcast news provided by Deutsche Welle.